clintval/nucleic/README.md

 Features:

-- Model single nucleotide variants and their local context with an elegant API
+- Model DNA and variant alleles within their local context using an elegant API
 - Combine single nucleotide variants into spectrums of mutagenesis
 - Fetch COSMIC signatures of mutation as well as other published signatures
-- SVG plotting functions for displaying patterns of mutagenesis
+- SVG plotting functions for displaying single nucleotide variant spectrums

 Read the documentation at: [nucleic.readthedocs.io](http://nucleic.readthedocs.io/)